BobMorane22/connectx/doxygen/awt/awt.md

 <a name="introduction"></a>
 ## 1. Introduction
-In this document, the abstract widgets toolkit (AWT) is presented in details.
+In this document, the Abstract Widgets Toolkit (AWT) is presented in details.
 This toolkit is used by Connect X for implementing user interfaces (UI).